irr123/irr123/blog_dev/content/posts/search-engine-indexing/index.md

 And once more - they crawler crashed on my page which caused it to be dropped from the index.
 Strange, case neither Bing nor Yandex have such issue.
  Validation took three days, what would be if it was my main selling landing?

-Unlike other search engines, Google does not provide specific suggestion.

 ## Bing